Zikim: Kibbutz

-The kibbutz was established in 1949 on land that had belonged to the depopulated Palestinian village of Hiribya, by a group of young Romanian Jews who belonged to Hashomer Hatzair before their arrival in Mandatory Palestine in 1947.
+The kibbutz was established in 1949 on land that had belonged to the depopulated Palestinian village of Hiribya, by a group of young Jews from Romania, who belonged to Hashomer Hatzair before their arrival in Mandatory Palestine in 1947 - at a time when Romania was on the verge of becoming a Communist Bloc country.
 At that time, Jewish settlement in the Negev was very sparse, and each new location was considered to be a "point of light" (zik) in the wilderness.
-Michael Har-Segor, later an Israeli historian, came up with the name while imprisoned in Romania for his activity in Hashomer Hatzair.
-He says he translated a quote from Pushkin into Hebrew: "From sparks shall come a flame."

 Zikim attracted members of Hashomer Hatzair from around the world, most recently from South America.
 British actor Bob Hoskins, although not Jewish, worked as a volunteer in Zikim in 1967.